KyberSlash: division timings depending on secrets in Kyber software

 Not necessarily.
 There are some important combinations of CPUs, compilers, and compiler options that will convert divisions with public denominators into multiplications.
 For example, on Intel/AMD CPUs, gcc -Os (size optimization) will produce division instructions, but gcc -O3 (time optimization) will produce multiplication instructions.
 On RISC-V CPUs, gcc -Os and gcc -O3 will both produce division instructions.
 Matt Godbolt's Compiler Explorer is an easy way to see what different compilers will do.

 There are also environments where the ABI does not guarantee the presence of division instructions, so a division is converted into a call to a "soft division" function.
-In the Raspberry Pi 2 demo exploiting KyberSlash to recover the Kyber secret key, gcc -Os ends up calling an internal divsi3 function; that function uses branches depending on the inputs.
+In the KyberSlash1 demo for a Raspberry Pi 2, gcc -Os ends up calling an internal divsi3 function; that function uses branches depending on the inputs.
+The KyberSlash2 demo instead targets a hardware division instruction.

 Does a division instruction in machine language really vary in timing across the small integers used in Kyber?